Q: Do I need an appointment to visit the office and how long does it take to process a permit?

 Q: What is the cost for obtaining a permit?

-A: The "Fee Schedule (except Village of Caledonia) and Village of Caledonia Fee Schedule the zoning and sanitation fees, including permit costs.
+A: The "Fee Schedule (except Village of Yorkville) and Village of Yorkville Fee Schedule the zoning and sanitation fees, including permit costs.
 Note that all fees must be paid by cash, check or credit card.
 Checks for zoning fees can be made payable to "Racine County Development Services” and sanitation fees should be payable to "Racine County Treasurer."